boydc2014/composer-prototype/README.md

         path: "../../Bots/SampleBot1/bot1.bot"
     }

-    // this is the config used to start the Launcher
     launcher: {
-        rootDir: "../../BotLauncher/CSharp"
-        startCommand: "cp launcher.json ../../BotLauncher/CSharp && dotnet start"
+        startCommand: "cp launcher.json '../../BotLauncher/CSharp/appsetings.json' && cd '../../BotLauncher/CSharp' && dotnet run"
     }
 }
 ```

 It's very self-explained, the "bot" section tell the composer where the bot is, the "launcher" section tell the composer how to play with the launcher.

-there is also a `launcher.json` inside composer, which is designed to override the config inside launcher, to make sure the launcher is started the way composer wants.
+there is also a `launcher4CS.json` inside composer, which is designed to override the config inside launcher, to make sure the launcher is started the way composer wants.

 ```
-/Composer/launcher.json (same schema as /BotLauncher/CSharp/appsettings.json)
+/Composer/launcher4CS.json (same schema as /BotLauncher/CSharp/appsettings.json)

 this whole file will be copied to the Bot Launcher folder to start Launcher

 {
     bot: {
         provider: "localDisk",
-        path: "../../Bots/SampleBot1/bot1.bot
-    }
+        path: "C://Bots/SampleBot1/bot1.bot"  // note there the value is faltten, become this is supposed to copied into }

     // it may include some othe info to run like